 The sound is where the Conn really stands above all the rest.
 The sound is big.
 This despite the fact that the circumference of the bell is smaller than the bells of modern horns.
 The sound is rich and deep.
 The sound is soulful.
 Furthermore, the sound has breadth and depth that few horns I've played can equal.
 In fact, until recently, I haven't played any sax that even comes close.
 Not even the vaunted Mark VI.
 However, lately, there are a couple of new sax manufacturers that have taken a hint from these great old horns and constructed some new horns based on these.
 I will write reviews of these later.
 However, the Conn 6M, and its big brothers will always hold their own against any of the horns that have come along since.
 The Conn has the kind of tone that can span many styles and generations.
 It is a horn that can play whatever I want, from swing to bebop, to funk to soul, and so much more.
 If I was given the choice of only owning one saxophone, this would be it.

 So there it is.
 If I was asked what the best saxophone ever made was, my answer would be the Conn M series.
-For all those who would say the Mark VI, you're entitled to your opinion.
-I have played some very good VI's, but I haven't played anything that comes lose to my Conn, with the exception of a 1954 Martin, a 1964 Mark VI, and a 1956 King Super 20.
-However, the Conn still wins, and it also gets the advantage in consistency.
-To be sure, they're not all the same, but I haven't played one that didn't sound great, at least when it was properly set up.
+For all those who would say the Mark VI, you're entitled to your opinion, and you wouldn't be wrong, it is certainly the sax that set the standard for saxophones since.
 For me, the Conn is still worth looking into when you are checking out vintage horns.
 I know a few players who will play nothing else.
 In fact, I have a friend who swore by his Yanigasawa until he managed to get hold of a 6M.
 He told me that while it took him a little while to get used to the mechanism, his sound became stronger yet smoother and "sexier".
 He said that a woman he had been interested in for some time finally came up to him and commented that his sound was different and she liked it.
 Looks like the "lady" brought him some luck,

 In the end, it's still all about the SOUND!!!